As a type a, perfectionist, neat freak teacher, it took me a while to get comfortable with the idea of doing

 I had How Big Could Your Pumpkin Grow in my Book on CD collection and always brought it out around Fall for my kids to enjoy.

-Of course, after you bring said guest to school to read and do pumpkin stuff with your kiddos, he needs a nap!
+Keep in mind, after you bring said guest to school to read and do pumpkin stuff with your kiddos, he needs a nap!
 (And he wonders why I am so tired on Friday nights?!?)

 What fun activities are you doing in your classroom this fall?
 I’d love to hear them below!